jiaochenlu/AML-Kubernetes/docs/AzAP-support-migration.md

 ### Job retry debugging

-If the training job pod running in the cluster was terminated due to the node running to OOM, the job will be automatically retried to an available node.
+If the training job pod running in the cluster was terminated due to the node running to OOM, the job will be automatically retried to another available node.

 To further debug the root cause of the job try, you can get the job-node mapping information in the **amlarc_cr_bootstrap.log** under system_logs folder.